ThatOneCalculator/DiscordRPCMaker/README.md

 # Common issues

+### Help, I'm confused and followed the run from source instructions!
+There was a big warning there for a reason.
+Go back and read the regular install instructions, ya goober.

 ### My buttons aren't working!
 Discord doesn't let you click your own buttons.
 However, everyone else can.
 This is a limitation with Discord.